2S22 Bohdana: Variants

-A family of towed howitzers using the same barrel as the 2S22.
+A family of towed howitzers using the same barrel as the self-propelled 2S22.
+Normally towed by a KrAZ-6322 truck or a MT-LB tracked transport.

 Operational history

 On 25 February 2022, at the start of the Russian invasion of Ukraine, the Bohdana's manufacturers were ordered to destroy the sole prototype, to prevent the Russians from capturing it.
 However, it was able to be moved away from the Russians and handed to the Ukrainian Armed Forces.
-On 7 May 2022 Forbes reported that the prototype had been deployed at the front and was firing at Russian targets.
+On 7 May 2022, Forbes reported that the prototype had been deployed at the front and was firing at Russian targets.

 In June 2022, Ukrainian forces on the mainland of Ukraine reportedly used the 2S22 Bohdana to shell Russian forces on Snake Island, which is 35 km from the mainland.
 This along with strikes from other artillery systems as well as drones led to the withdrawal of Russian forces from the island on 30 June.

 The 2S22 Bohdana was officially adopted by the Ukrainian Armed Forces on 21 July 2023.
 In the meantime, the Kramatorsk factory managed to assemble two pre-production Bohdanas (mounted on the MAZ-6317 chassis) for the 57th Motorized Brigade.
 These would see action in the Kherson and Bakhmut regions.
 Some National Guard and National Police units such as the 18th Sloviansk Brigade and the Liut Brigade are also equipped with Bohdanas.

-According to the Lostarmour blog, 37 Bohdanas were visually confirmed as destroyed or damaged as of 21 July 2025.